 By Oldgardener from Thornton, NH

-If you can get hold of some old car tyres, stack them up (whatever height is comfortable for you).
+If you can get hold of some old car tyres, stack them up.
 They make great raised beds for flowers or vegetables.
 You can fill them part way up with old used compost and top up with new for economy.
-Great if you have trouble bending or kneeling.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.